 1. Start now

+Start your journey to preparedness by taking small steps today.
 If you buy even one extra can of tuna tomorrow or box of crackers tomorrow, it will give you a sliver of peace of mind until next week.
-Worst case scenario, it’ll keep you alive for another few days.
+Repeat on your next shopping trip.
 Over time, every bit adds up.

 2. Store water, too